-This summer, I attended LaraconEU Amsterdam.
-It was my first conference ever, and I had a great time, made some friends and even gave an improvised Unconference talk!
+This summer, I attended LaraconEU Amsterdam 2019, my first ever conference.
+I had a great time, made some friends and even gave an improvised Unconference talk!
 Here's my attempt at describing my experience in Amsterdam.

 I arrived at the Schipol airport on Wednesday morning, a day before Laracon.
 I was really excited to finally meet two long-time online friends.
 We spent most of the day together, joking around and geeking about code, design, DevOps & other fun stuff (yeah, I know, what normal teenagers do).

 I had joined the LaraconEU Telegram group earlier that day, and when I got home I was surprised to find out that Xander Smalbil, the organizer of the Unconference, had messaged me to ask if I wanted to give a talk.
 I initially said no, but after really thinking about it (and some peer pressure from Twitter) I finally agreed to do it.
 The next day, when I got to the venue, I wrote about the talk on a small piece of paper, and kind of forgot about it for the rest of the day.

 I woke up relatively early (7:30 is early for me) and jumped into the ferry that would take me to the NDSM area, where the venue was.
 I checked in, got a cool lanyard and a badge with my name, and got inside.

 I honestly didn't expect the venue to be so big.
 Maybe it's because it was my first ever conference and I didn't have anything to compare to, but I was really impressed.
 I spent some time awkwardly walking around (I'm kind of an introvert) and ended up sitting on a sofa and coding while I waited for the first talk to start.